Sabbatical Leave Information

 Applying for Sabbatical Leaves for 2024–2025 Academic Year

-Applications for Sabbatical Leaves for the next academic year (2020–2021) are now available in your Dean’s Office, in the Provost’s Office and electronically.
-Please remember that sabbatical leave awards are highly competitive, and only a limited number can be given in any one year.
-For this next review cycle for Sabbatical Leaves (2020–2021), sabbatical awards will be available in three forms: full-year at half-pay; half-year at half-pay; and half-year at full pay.
-The number of half-year full-pay sabbaticals will be limited by the funding available, and the selection process will be competitive.
+Applications for Sabbatical Leaves will be available in your dean’s office, in the provost’s office and electronically.
+Please remember that sabbatical leave awards are highly competitive and only a limited number can be given in any one year.
+Sabbatical awards will be available in three forms: full-year at half-pay; half-year at half-pay; and half-year at full pay.
+The number of half-year full-pay sabbaticals will be limited by the funding available and the selection process will be competitive.
 In some cases, if a faculty member is not approved for a half-year full-pay sabbatical, the faculty member may be offered the opportunity to take the sabbatical at half-year half-pay.
 In each case, sabbatical awards cannot adversely affect the teaching/learning environment for students or other reasonable academic services provided by the college.

 Our process and procedures for sabbatical leaves are in accordance with the Policies of the Board of Trustees (Article XIII) and the agreement between the State of New York and United University Professions (Article 23.6).
 Sabbatical awards are available for all academic employees who otherwise meet the criteria of the board of trustees policies and the agreement, and whose sabbatical leave proposals are approved.

-If you are planning to submit a Sabbatical Application for the next academic year, I urge you to meet with your Department Chair/Center Director/Program Coordinator and Dean as soon as possible.
+If you are planning to submit a sabbatical application, I urge you to meet with your department chair/center director/program coordinator and dean as early as possible.

 Sabbatical Leave Policies & Eligibility